FIVE MOST SURPRISING FINDS

 Hannibal B. Johnson, Black Wall Street, 1998

 What happened next is well known.
-On May 31 and June 1, 1921, a white mob — aided by law enforcement and, according to survivor accounts and subsequent investigations, by private aircraft dropping incendiary devices — destroyed Greenwood (Oklahoma Commission to Study the Tulsa Race Riot, Final Report, 2001):
+On May 31 and June 1, 1921, a white mob — aided by law enforcement and, according to survivor accounts, by private aircraft dropping incendiary devices — destroyed Greenwood (Oklahoma Commission to Study the Tulsa Race Riot, Final Report, 2001).

 This destruction is taught — when it is taught at all — as a tragedy.
 And it was.
-But the lesson that is almost never drawn is the one that matters most: they built it.
-Under legal apartheid, with no federal help, no corporate backing, no venture capital, no outside political ties, Black Americans in Tulsa built a commercial district that created enough wealth and independence to scare the white power structure into launching a military attack to destroy it.
+But the lesson almost never drawn is the one that matters most — they built it.
+Under legal apartheid, with no federal help, no corporate backing, no venture capital, and no outside political ties, Black Americans in Tulsa built a commercial district so powerful that the white establishment launched a military-style attack to destroy it.

 The destruction of Greenwood did not show Black helplessness.
 It showed Black power so threatening it needed an army to crush.